Starting Your own LLC in Virginia - Complete Guide

 8. Choose Your Tax Status

-By default, Virginia LLCs are pass-through entities.
-Profits and losses flow to members' personal tax returns, avoiding corporate taxation.
+Virginia LLCs are by default pass-through entities.
+Profits and losses are passed to personal tax returns of members without any corporate taxation.

 Default Tax Treatment

-Consult a tax professional to determine the optimal structure for your LLC.
+A tax professional should help you to choose the best structure of your LLC.

 Other Requirements